eclipse-archived/ceylon-lang.org/documentation/1.0/tour/interceptors.md

 This is the final part of the Tour of Ceylon.
 The [previous part](../annotations) dissected annotations.
 This part covers Ceylon's support for *interceptors*.

-### implementation note <!-- m5 -->
+### implementation note <!-- m-later -->

 Interceptors and metaprogramming are not yet implemented.
-They may be implemented in M5.
+They will probably be implemented in Ceylon 1.1.

 ## Interceptors